-A photopolymer etching is hand made print created from a steel plate with a photo sensitive coating.
+A photopolymer etching is a hand made print created from a steel plate with a photo sensitive coating.
 It is also known as photogravure, a photo etching, or a photo intaglio print.

 That black ink acts as a resist when exposed to ultraviolet light.
 Where the light exposes the surface, the photo-emulsion hardens and becomes water resistant.
 Where the light is inhibited by different densities of black ink the surface is protected from hardening, the depth dependent on the amount of light that penetrates the ink.

-The protected areas are water soluble and easily wash off of the plate’s surface, leaving an image etched into the plate.
+The areas protected by the black ink are water soluble and easily wash off of the plate’s surface, leaving an image etched into the plate.
 Unlike traditional etching methods which use asphalt as a resist, nitric acid to etch and several solvents in the process, this non-toxic process only uses light and water!
 What could be better than that?